 Note: The correct temperatures are automatically used based on the printer, nozzle size, and profile you select in Ultimaker Cura.

-If you use a 3D printer without heated build plate (Ultimaker 2 Go or Ultimaker Original) or if you want to print on a cold build plate (e.g. printing overhangs close to the build plate), use the blue tape for adhesion.
+PLA usually adheres well to the heated glass plate, but for the best results, it is advised to apply a thin layer of glue (included in the accessory box of your 3D printer).
+If you’re using a printer without a heated build plate or if you want to print on a cold build plate (e.g. for printing overhangs close to the build plate), we recommend using blue tape for adhesion.

-Health and Safety
+Health and safety

 For more information, download the safety data sheet for Ultimaker PLA here.